ing-bank/baker/core/baker-test/README.md

 ### Logging

-!!Logs ingredients (with values) of the recipe instance:
+`logIngredients` logs ingredients (with values) of the recipe instance:

 **java/scala:**
 ```java
     recipeAssert.logIngredients();
 ```

-!ogs events names fired for the recipe instance:
+`logEventNames` logs names of the events fired for the recipe instance:

 **java/scala:**
 ```java
     recipeAssert.logEventNames();
 ```

-!Logs the visual state of the recipe instance in [dot language](https://graphviz.org/doc/info/lang.html):
+`logVisualState` logs the visual state of the recipe instance in [dot language](https://graphviz.org/doc/info/lang.html):

 **java/scala:**
 ```java
     recipeAssert.logVisualState();
 ```

-Logs all the information available for the recipe instance:
+`logCurrentState` logs all the information available for the recipe instance:

 **java/scala:**
 ```java
     recipeAssert.logCurrentState();
 ```

-The current state is logged when any of the assertions fails.
+Also, the current state is logged when any of the assertions fails.

 ### Async